SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 List all apps along with their versions that are installed in the app pool and also those that are globally available and not installed.

+Response body:
+- PoolApp[]

+Response codes:
+- 200 OK: some apps available
+- 204 No Content: no apps available

 ### PUT /pool/apps/{id}
-Install specific app version on the pool.
+Install A specific app version on the pool.

 ### DELETE /pool/apps/{id}
 Uninstall, i.e. remove, an app version from the pool.